April 15-16, 2021 | 100% Online

 As the world grows increasingly smaller through transportation and technology, so have our food systems become increasingly threatened from a variety of outside sources.
 In this deep-dive discussion, Julian will focus on the sociocultural and economic changes that have been affecting our local foodservice and hospitality systems, and offer solutions to practitioners how to manage these changes and take steps to achieve better sustainability in tourism and improve the quality of life in local communities.
 He will finish with a checklist that businesses of all kinds can use in their future planning.

-Guests: Chantal Cooke (UK) and Zac Lovas (USA)
+Guests: Shivya Nath (India) and Zac Lovas (USA)

 The number of people who follow special diets of any type (vegetarian, vegan, gluten-free, nut free, etc.) is skyrocketing.
 What does this mean for destination marketers?
-Moderating the panel is Shivya Nath, a bestselling author and sustainability advocate, who is also a vegan.
+Moderating the panel is Chantal Cooke, a radio personality from the UK.
+Panelists include Shivya Nath, a bestselling author and sustainability advocate, who is also a vegan, and also Zac Lovas, who is highly respected in the industry as a major advocate of veganism and vegan travel.

 Speaker: Fabio Parasecoli (USA/Italy)